 How can digital technologies such as speech recognition help clinicians address this burden?

 Speech recognition streamlines and simplifies the clinical documentation process.
-We speak 3x faster than we type and, with an AI-powered solution such as Dragon Medical One, there is very high accuracy.
+We speak 3 times faster than we type and, with an AI-powered solution such as Dragon Medical One, there is very high accuracy.
 Using your voice is a more natural and efficient way to capture the complete patient story, it can also speed up navigation in the electronic patient record system, helping to avoid multiple clicks and scrolling.

 What are the clinical settings where speech recognition delivers benefits?

 Anywhere that clinicians are either typing or dictating a letter for transcription.
 It could be an admission note, a ward round note, a procedure note, a discharge summary, or an outpatient letter.
 Speech recognition technology benefits the entire care team – doctors, nurses, allied health professionals.
 And not just in acute hospitals – it is used across primary care, community care and mental health too.

 Can you share some examples where you have seen the benefits of clinical speech recognition?

 In outpatients for example there can be long turnaround times of several weeks to send out the GP letters.
 Some NHS Trusts have high outsourced transcription costs and others have a shortage of secretaries and rely on bank staff.
 In the hospitals where clinicians have created their outpatient letters using speech recognition, we have seen reductions in turnaround times from several weeks down to 2-3 days.
 In some cases, patients can now leave the clinic with their completed outpatient letter.
 Speech recognition has helped reduce the admin burden for both clinicians and secretaries and significantly reduces transcription costs.